thebookwright/awakenAI/README.md

 Born at the intersection of mindfulness and machine intelligence, AdytumAI invites developers to explore a new kind of architecture: one aligned with intuition, resonance, and inner stillness.

+See https://www.tomevans.co/teaching-ai-to-meditate/ for the background and seeds for this project.

 ---

 ## 📁 Repository Structure